camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/09-the-job-executor.html.md

   camunda:jobPriority="100" />
 ```

 It is also possible to use an [expression](ref:#process-engine-expression-language) to determine a priority, for example based on business data.
+Such an expression must evaluate to a number in the integer range.
 In the example process, let us assume that the furniture store wants high price orders to be processed sooner than low price orders.
 Assuming that there is a process variable `order`, an expression can be used to dynamically determine the priority as follows:

 ```xml
 <bpmn:serviceTask id="ServiceTask_1"